joaorulff/egocloud/jupyter/README.md

 ## Running on Jupyter notebook

 In the following example, we use the data provided [in this link](https://drive.google.com/file/d/1RySptgmU7Dv_N-2aBnnVK9vI5V75EZPQ/view?usp=sharing).
+Inside your jupyter notebook, run the code below:

 ```python
 from egocloud import Egocloud